Data Structures for Muggles

 - Climbing up through the rightmost path of the new tree

-- If not meet the definition of a leftist tree (HBLT or WBLT), interchanging the left and right subtrees of the node
+- If not meet the definition of a leftist tree (HBLT or WBLT), interchange the left and right subtrees of the node

 - Time Complexity is